rancher/fleet/docs/troubleshooting.md

 Perform the following steps to assess:

 - check if your repo is accessible from your dev machine and you can actually download the helm chart
-- check if your credentials for the git repo are fine
+- Check that your credentials for the git repo are valid

 ## Helm chart repo: certificate signed by unknown authority